unicab369/ch32mess/README.md

   * An ESP32S2 Programmer, the [esp32s2-funprog](https://github.com/cnlohr/esp32s2-cookbook/tree/master/ch32v003programmer)
   * The official WCH Link-E Programmer.
   * An Arduino-based interface, [Ardulink](https://gitlab.com/BlueSyncLine/arduino-ch32v003-swio).
-  * You can use the ch32v003 to be a programmer for all SWD/SWIO boards using [The rv003usb SWDIO programmer](https://github.com/cnlohr/rv003usb/tree/master/rvswdio_programmer)
+  * Support for the ch32v003-based programmer for all SWD/SWIO boards using [The rv003usb SWDIO programmer](https://github.com/cnlohr/rv003usb/tree/master/rvswdio_programmer)
   * Supports gdbserver-style-debugging for use with Visual Studio.
   * Supports printf-over-single-wire.
 (At about 400kBaud)
 3. An extra copy of libgcc so you can use unusual risc-v build chains, located in the `misc/libgcc.a`.